Veterans: Reduce Your Debt Using These Hacks!

-Here’s a sweet money hack for those looking for every advantage.
-This is an idea generated by a reader comment from talking about the transition from becoming debt-free to living debt-free.
+The following is an idea generated by a reader comment talking about the transition from becoming debt-free to living debt-free.

 In this guest-post from James G, he describes how he created a virtual employer in order to limit his natural spending habits.
 By playing games with himself, he was able to go from $50,000 in debt to having over a million in savings in just fifteen years.
-This guest-post is a good read so get your coffee and tea-cakes ready!
+This is a pretty interesting take on moving to a financially clean slate.

 By James G: